b2io/handbook/on-boarding.md

 ## On-boarding Supervisor

-You are responsible for ensuring our newest team member has a smooth on-boarding experience.
+The on-boarding supervisor is responsible for ensuring our newest team member has a smooth on-boarding experience.

 ### Before Day One